ab12gu/technical-notes/docs/manufacturing/car/detailing/scratches.md

 - 300–400 GSM grams per square meter
 - thick enough to be safe, but not so plush they soak up all your polish before wiping
 - higher gsm is thiccer

+## Paint Touch Up

+Purchaseable small liquid cartridges of paint specific for your car color

+NOTE: Paint may not match if car is older as UV rays "damage" color of paint over time

+- Additionally, the darker the paint, the lighter the touchup paint will be because the clearcoat darkens it
+- However, due to differences in clear-coat, the darker touchup won't match darker cars

 ## Equipment